pgbouncer/pgbouncer/doc/usage.md

 New client connections to a killed database will wait until **RESUME** is called.

+#### KILL_CLIENT [ptr]

+Immediately kill specificed client connection along with any server connections for the given client.
+The client to kill, is identified by the ptr value that can be found using the SHOW CLIENTS command.

 #### SUSPEND

 All socket buffers are flushed and PgBouncer stops listening for data on them.